Healthdirect Free Australian health advice you can count on.

 Key facts

-• Zinc is especially important to support normal growth and development during pregnancy, childhood and adolescence.
+• It’s important to make sure you have enough zinc to support normal growth during pregnancy, childhood and early adulthood.

-• Other good sources are other kinds of seafood, nuts whole grains, breakfast cereals, and dairy products.
+• Other good sources of zinc are nuts and whole grains.

 What is zinc?

-Zinc is a mineral that is essential for many of the body's normal functions and systems, including:
+Zinc is a mineral that is important for many of your body's normal functions, including:

 Where does zinc come from?